yubol-bobo/yuboli.github.io/_pages/life.md

     </div>

     <div class="note">
       💡 <strong>Tip:</strong> You can enter multiple words separated by commas, or submit one word at a time.
-The more a word is submitted, the larger it appears!
+If a word has more than one part (e.g., warm-smiling), connect the parts with a hyphen instead of a space.
     </div>
   </div>